Interruption-Aware Cooperative Perception for V2X Communication-Aided Autonomous Driving: Introduction

 The contributions of this paper can be summarized as follows:

-1) We propose an interruption-aware robust cooperative perception (V2X-INCOP) system for V2X communication-aided autonomous driving.
+1) We propose V2X-INCOP, a cooperative perception system robust to communication interruption for V2X communication-aided autonomous driving.
 To our best knowledge, this is the first work to address the communication interruption issue in cooperative perception, which promotes the practical application of cooperative perception.

-2) The proposed V2X-INCOP leverages a communication adaptive spatial-temporal prediction network to recover the missing information from historical information, supervised by knowledge distillation from oracle information.
+2) The proposed V2X-INCOP leverages a novel communication adaptive spatial-temporal prediction model to recover the missing information from historical information.
+To further improve the performance, knowledge distillation is employed to provide the ground truth to the prediction model, and a curriculum learning strategy is adopted to achieve better generalization to different communication interruption conditions.

-3) We conduct extensive experiments on three large-scale cooperative perception datasets and the results show that the proposed V2X-INCOP brings significant benefits to alleviate the impacts of communication interruption, which outperforms the existing state-of-the-art cooperative perception methods in the presence of communication interruption, and has a cooperative perception gain up to 14.06\% over individual perception on average of different packet drop rates.
+3) We conduct extensive experiments on three large-scale cooperative perception datasets and the results show that the proposed V2X-INCOP brings significant benefits to mitigate the adverse effects of communication interruption, {which outperforms the existing state-of-the-art cooperative perception methods in the presence of communication interruption, and has a cooperative perception gain up to 14.06\%, 13.9\%, and 12.07\% over individual perception on average of different PDRs on OPV2V, V2X-Sim, and Dair-V2X datasets, respectively.

 The rest of this paper is organized as follows.
 Section~\ref{sec:related} discusses related works.
 Then, Section~\ref{sec:problem} gives the system model and problem formulation of cooperative perception with communication interruption.
 Section~\ref{sec:method} provides an overview of the proposed system as well as details of each component design.
 Section~\ref{sec:exp} presents the experiment results and discussion which validates the effectiveness of V2X-INCOP.
 Finally, Section~\ref{sec:conclude} concludes the main contributions and points out directions for further research.